 Verse 18: Jevât prin dal dì: having arisen in the early morning.
 The text of this verse continues: al cjolè la piere (he took the stone) che al veve poiât il cjâf (with which he had supported his head) e le metè in pîts usance un colonel (and he set it afoot as a pillar [after the manner of a pillar]) e le ongè parsore vie cul vueli (and anointed it on top with oil).
 The anointing of the stone with oil was a symbolic gesture meant to consecrate the spot where God had manifested himself to Jacob.

-Vocabulary: clamâ (to call), il lûc (place, site), prime (before, previously), la citât (city), clamâsi (to be called), fâ un avôt (to make a vow), jessi de mê bande (to be on my side), tignî vuardât (to keep protected), fâ un viaç (to make a journey), lassâ mancjâ (to allow to lack, to let go without), il toc di pan (piece of bread), la munture (garments, clothing; also expressed as monture), taponâsi (to cover oneself), dâ la gracie di (to make the concession of), tornâ san e salf (to return safe and sound), la cjase (house), il pari (father), la piere (stone), il colonel (pillar), paiâ (to pay), fin tal ultin (to the last), la decime (one tenth), dâ (to give).
+Vocabulary: clamâ (to call), il lûc (place, site), prime (before, previously), la citât (city), clamâsi (to be called), fâ un avôt (to make a vow), jessi de mê bande (to be on my side), tignî vuardât (to keep protected), fâ un viaç (to make a journey), lassâ mancjâ (to allow to lack, to let go without), il toc di pan (piece of bread), la munture (garments, clothing; also monture), taponâsi (to cover oneself), dâ la gracie di (to make the concession of), tornâ san e salf (to return safe and sound), la cjase (house), il pari (father), la piere (stone), il colonel (pillar), paiâ (to pay), fin tal ultin (to the last), la decime (one tenth), dâ (to give).